bgpedersen/profile-image-creator/README.md

-# ProfileImageCreator (WORK IN PROGRESS!)
+# Profile Image Creator

 The idea for this project came because I often had the need to make a profile image into a circle, instead of a square.
 But if you don't use Photoshop, or unoptimized results etc. it is not to easy do this effect.
 So I decided to make a web app that inputs an image and outputs an optimized circle image - easily.

 Furthermore, this project's purpose is also to add to my skills in Angular.
-TODO list:

 - [x] Best practice architecture
 - [x] Lazy loaded features modules